elan-ev/tobira/docs/dev-workflow.md

 Change the sync section in that file to contain the correct credentials for your Opencast instance.
 Then run `cargo run -- -c sync-config.toml sync`.

-To just import realm data, you can use the `create-tree` subcommand and pass it a fitting YAML file.
+To just import realm data, you can use the `import-realm-tree` subcommand and pass it a fitting YAML file.
 This repository contains `.deployment/files/realms.yaml` (big) and `backend/dummy-realms.yaml` (small).
-Import those with `cargo run -- create-tree dummy-realms.yaml`.
+Import those with `cargo run -- import-realm-tree dummy-realms.yaml`.

 ## DB management, migrations and more